Create an Enterprise Architecture Blueprint - Big Five #1

 Creating an Enterprise Architecture Blueprint

 Here are the steps to take in the Visual Designer to create a blueprint.
-Below you will see a screenshot showing an example blueprint that can be used by you as a template to edit.
+Below is a screenshot showing an example blueprint you can use as a template to edit.

 To create a blueprint, do the following: